|

 22. Go Back in Time at Brompton Cemetery

-Established in 1840, this cemetery is one of the seven large Victorian cemeteries found throughout England and Wales.
-This massive burial ground covers an impressive 39acres, providing lots of opportunity to explore its sprawling grounds.
+Established in 1840, the cemetery is one of the seven large Victorian cemeteries found throughout England and Wales — with 39 acres of sprawling grounds and 35,000 monuments.

-With plenty of green space and tranquil walking paths, it’s definitely worth popping by if you have a few minutes to wander.
+It definitely leans on the side of ‘eery’ things to do in the neighbourhood, but with plenty of green space and tranquil walking paths, it’s definitely worth popping by if you have a few minutes to wander in Kensington.

 23. Ride Along the Serpentine Lake

-The Serpentine Lake lake has a long and storied history, used for centuries back as a popular place for leisurely strolls and relaxation.
+The Serpentine Lake lake has a long and storied history, used for centuries back as a popular place for leisurely strolls and relaxation, so of course — you should make it a part of your Kensington story for your visit!

-Covering an area of 40 acres, the lake is open to the public year round, making it a great spot to escape the hustle and bustle of city life.
-Its tranquil surface also reflects the surrounding trees and grassy banks, making it a beautiful sight in any season.
+Covering 40 acres, the lake is open to the public year round, making it a great spot to escape the hustle and bustle of city life.

-Present-day you can enjoy the many fun activities around the Serpentine from swimming in the Lido to jogging or walking along the perimeter paths, or boating your way through the lake (on a sunny afternoon preferably).
+Present-day you can do everything from swimming in the Lido to jogging or walking along the perimeter paths, or for the brave, boat your way through the lake (on a sunny afternoon, preferably).

 Map of the Best Things to Do in Kensington, London